10 Best Cycling Jackets for Boys

 Sizing and Fit for Young Cyclists

 Children grow in unpredictable spurts, so resist the urge to size up dramatically.
-A jacket that is too long in the sleeves or torso can bunch up on the bike, snag on brake levers, or block the rear light mounted on a backpack.
+A jacket that is too long in the sleeves or torso can bunch up on the bike, snag on brake levers, or block a rear light mounted on a backpack.
 Look for articulated sleeves or elastic cuffs that stay put when arms are extended to the handlebars.
 A drop-tail hem—slightly longer in the back—protects the lower back from road spray when leaning forward.

 Check the manufacturer’s height and chest measurements rather than relying solely on age ranges.
 If your child is between sizes, consider the intended layering system.
 A slim thermal jersey underneath needs less extra room than a bulky hoodie.
 For year-round use, a slightly trimmer rain shell with room for a thin fleece usually works better than an oversized parka.